learn-co-students/dumbo-web-091619/23-rails-auth/README.md

 - Go over sessions, cookies, and implement sign up, log in, and log out

 ## Part I

+### Discussion
 - What's the difference between Authentication vs Authorization?
+  - Authentication: allow for acces, Identification
+  - Authorization: what you do with that access, Permission

 - What is hashing and how does it make password storage more secure?
+  - hashing: taking the password, and run through encryption "apple" -> "akjghfalkjsdhflkasdjhfpaisdufyp8qu32487iukfd" "apple" -> "akjghfalkjsdhflkasdjhfpaisdufyp8qu32487iukfd"
+  "password123" -> "sadkjfhlakjdfhlkjasdhflaksjdhfhlkasdjfhlasdf"

 - What are rainbow tables and how can they defeat a password hashing strategy?
+  - a way to reverse engineer hashed passwords

 - What is salting?
 What is a salt?
 How can it defeat a rainbow tables attack?
+  "apple" + "seasalt" -> "seasaltkljashdfkajshdflkjashdfkl;asjdhflkajsfhsdf"
+  "apple" + "lksadjhflaksjdhflaksdfj" -> "table saltklajhdgfljaskdhflajksdfghlaskjdfgpiuewrtiolukj"
+  "apple" + "table salt" -> "table saltklajhdgfljaskdhflajksdfghlaskjdfgpiuewrtiolukj"

+### Implemention
+- Create a `username` and `password_digest` field for Authentication
+- BCrypt: `create` vs `new`, `==`

 ## Part II
 - Sign Up vs Login